The Parable of The Two Sons, Matt. 21:28-32

 However, the sinners saw the truth and repented.
 John had taken the people back to the original, bare basic religion of the wilderness.
 Blood covered all sin.
 He did not build a fancy mikveh, i.e. large baptismal pool, like those in Jerusalem.
 He did not seek to bring any of the people into the temple ceremonial system.
 John taught a new kingdom was at hand.[Matt.
 3:2]

 He set up his ministry down on the Jordan River.
 The River where so much of their history had happened.
 The same River Joshua crossed, and Naaman was healed.
-John, like Messiah after Him, rejected the spiritual leaders of the age.
+John, like the Messiah after Him, rejected the spiritual leaders of the age.
 They had become a cabal of wickedness.

 But when he saw many of the Pharisees and Sadducees coming for baptism, he said to them, “You brood of vipers!
 Who warned you to flee from the wrath to come?
 Matt.
 3:7